vanhoangkha/000079-CallAPI/content/3-deploy-lambda-function/3-2-deploy-lambda-function/3-2-1-write-data-function/_index.md

     return response
 ```
 - Then, click **Deploy**

 {{% notice note %}}
-The new code handles the images that the user wants to upload and is saved in the S3 bucket
+The code handles the images that the user wants to upload and is saved in the S3 bucket
 {{% /notice %}}

 ![LambdaCreateFunction](/images/3-deploy-lambda-function/3-2-deploy-lambda-function-3.png?featherlight=false&width=90pc)